aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 Once the above command is done executing, log out of the AWS account and log in to the AWS console using the new <username> and <password>.
 You will be asked to change the password upon first login.
 Once you are logged in as the IAM user, follow the next step.

+### If IAM users are not allowed AWS console access

 ** Note: If you do not have AWS console access and would rather run CloudFormation from the command line, do not run the BootStrapFromCloudShell.sh script.
 Instead run the BootStrapFromCloudShellNoConsoleAccess.sh <username> as shown below **

 ```